How much does it cost to perform?

 Where do I go when I arrive in Reading?

-Fringe HQ is open from 9am to 5pm by Reading Station (courtesy of our hosts, The Biscuit Tin).
+Fringe HQ will be open from 9am to 5pm.
 This is where you can pick up your:

 - act passes, enabling you to watch other shows for free

 - Fringe programme

 - map of Reading, along with any discount codes or cards that may be available for you.